galcerte/numpy_matlab_wrappers/README.md

 # NumPy-MATLAB Wrappers
+This repo holds two files meant to be used in conjunction:

+- `numpy_matlab_wrappers.py`, a module meant to reproduce the behaviour of various MATLAB functions in Python using NumPy.

+- This `README.md`, which holds a table containing comparisons between other MATLAB functions which I deemed not worth imitating, given how little Python code they need.

 ## Why?
 On my day job, I'm working on translating a MATLAB codebase to Python and NumPy.
 The way that MATLAB handles vectors makes it a bit hard to tell what dimension